 (5).
-The provisions in this section permitting members to take guests to the Lake is for the purpose of extending to the members the privilege of entertaining their bers the privilege of entertaining their friends to a reasonable extent.
-Under no circumstances shall a member have the right, either directly or indirectly, to extend to a non-member the privilege of entertaining guests or paying for their own entertainment at the Club, nor shall a member abuse this privilege by continually taking people as his guests to the Club to the extent of in any way interfering with the rights of other members. with the rights of other members.
+The provisions in this section permitting members to take guests to the Lake is for the purpose of extending to the members the privilege of entertaining their is for the purpose of extending to the members the privilege of entertaining their friends to a reasonable extent.
+Under no circumstances shall a member have the right, either directly or indirectly, to extend to a non-member the privilege of entertaining guests or paying for their own entertainment at the Club, nor shall a member abuse this privilege by continually taking people as his guests to the Club to the extent of in any way interfering with the rights of other members.

-Club, accrued from non-payment of dues or from any other source, shall equal the redeemable value of the stock at that date, then the membership shall automatically become forfeited and the stock of the members the liberature tisell because of the members about the stock of the members about the stock of the members are the stock of the members about the stock of the become forfieted and the stock of the member shall be automatically surrendered to the Club without notice or action on the part of the Club, and the Club, or its Directors may, without notice to the member, dispose of the stock and fill the member-
+Club, accrued from non-payment of dues or Club, accrued from non-payment of dues or from any other source, shall equal the redeemable value of the stock at that date, then the membership shall automatically become forfeited and the stock of the member shall be automatically surrendered to the Club without notice or action on the part of the Club, and the Club, or its Directors may, without notice to the member, dispose of the stock and fill the membership.